ionefine/p2p-cortical/README.md

 ## Figure 7
 **7A:** Array image and informal observations kindly supplied by P. Troyk and G. Dagnelie.
 For the rest of the images run Simulate_WFMA.m
 **7B and 7C** Run Phosphene_Sz_vs_Ecc_Simulate.
-Note that to get the specifc phosphenes you will want to only simulate for one eccentricty/location.
+Note that to get the specifc phosphenes in 7B you will want to only simulate for one eccentricty/location.

 <img src="https://github.com/ionefine/p2p-cortical/blob/main/wiki_pictures/41598_2024_65337_Fig7_HTML.jpg" width="400">